Zemulax/CensionVSExtension/README.md

 # Cension Overview
 Cension is a fine-tuned Transformer-based langauge model optimized for C# code.
 The project evaluates the benefits of domain-specific tuning over general-purpose models like GPT-4o. it includes:
-1. a visual studio extension for real-time code prompting.
+1. a visual studio extension for real-time code prompting with context awareness capability where code can be generated directly inside a class through comments.
 2. Evaluaiton pipeline accross correctness, efficiency and maintainability.
 3. benchmarked against 30 LeetCode C# tasks.
 4. benchmarked against GPT-4o